Can the Beatles Help You Close Big Deals?

 The point is that you may be just like one of these market leaders - or not.
 One mistake that companies make is they say, "Let's do the things those other guys are doing and then we'll be all things to all people and increase our sales."
 Can you imagine the Stones singing like the Beach Boys?
 Yuck.
 Or the Beach Boys getting all gritty like the Stones?

 When companies become all things to all people they lose their following.
 They lose their edge, their niche, their appeal.
 Rather than trying to be everything to everyone, ask yourself how many more followers, buyers, customers and clients you would have if you simply improved on what you already do.
 The Beatles did that.
-So didn't the Beach Boys.
+So did the Beach Boys.
 Stones too.

 What happens if you're not a leading band but you're simply a one man show - a singer, songwriter, or recording artist like Neil Diamond or a small business?
 How does Neil Diamond compete with The Beatles?